HocherLab/Labwebsite/index.md

 {% capture text %}

-Please check current projects happening accross the laboratory, or browse our publications.
+Take a look at the projects we're currently working on in the lab, or have a browse through some of our recent publications to see what we've been up to.
 {%
   include button.html
   link="projects"